 From the very start of the company, quality has been very important to us.
 Our design and manufacturing processes are carefully managed and we have a flexible and fully traceable control system in place that covers all aspects.
 As the company grew taking on more staff and more complex projects, the need to have a formal Quality Management System (QMS) became apparent and this was implemented in 2011.
 This QMS system has been gradually improved since then to better work for the business and to add value for us and our customers.
 In Q3 2015 we engaged British Standards Institute (BSI) to carry out a “pre-stage audit” of our QMS to ISO9001:2008.
 This having been successful we pushed straight through to employing BSI to carry out external auditing.
 The company achieved certification in February 2016.

 Achieving ISO9001 is very much viewed as the next step for our company and not the end.
 Moving forward we will be actively carrying out various continuous improvement activities.
 We will of course also be carrying out a program of internal auditing which will be carried out by our BSI trained staff.
 We set ourselves the target of achieving ISO9001:2015 before the end of March 2018, six months before this becomes mandatory.
 This fits very well with our “Risk Management” philosophy.
 We duly successfully received certification to ISO9001:2015 in January 2018.
-You can download the latest copy of our certificate from the link at the bottom of this page.
+You can download the latest copy of our certificate and the overall Quality Management System document from the links at the bottom of this page.